genovese/frplib/src/frplib/data/playground-help/statistic-factories.md

         you use `help()` on the statistic.
     - monoidal :: for monoidal statistics, this is the monoidal unit
     - strict :: if True, then strictly enforce the dim upper bound
+    - arg_convert :: If supplied, a function that applies to every input component before applying the statistic.

+   Note that `statistic`, `condition`, and `scalar_statistic`, when used as a decorator are *all lowercase letters*.

 + `scalar_statistic` :: like `statistic` but forces the codim to be 1.
 Can be used as a factory or a decorator on a function